janderssonse/ort-ci-action/README.md

 Before commiting a PR, please have run with this linters to avoid red checks.
 If forking on GitHub, you can adjust them to work for fork in the .github/workflow-files.

+## Contributing

+ORT CI Action follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
+Please also see the [Contributor Guide](docs/CONTRIBUTING.adoc)

 ## Maintainers

 [Josef Andersson](https://github.com/janderssonse).

-## Contributing

-ORT CI Base follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
-Please also see the [Contributor Guide](docs/CONTRIBUTING.adoc)

 ## License

 The Action is using ORT to run it's actions which is Apache Licensed and:

 Copyright (C) 2020-2022 HERE Europe B.V.

-ORT CI ACTION itself is is under
+ORT CI Action itself is is under

 [MIT](LICENSE)